- But what is the secret of happiness?

-I have to admit that reading is one of the things that makes me happy and so it was when I did my regular round of Tom Casano’s website and found this smashing guide titled “The Science behind Happiness”.
-It was one of those “I-wish-I’d-written-this” kind of guides and the accompanying infographic, eye-catching.
-I joked to Tom about bumming the guide off his site and he, as usual graciously offered to write one for me – thank you, Tom.
+I have to admit that reading is one of the things that makes me happy and so it was when I did my regular rounds and found this smashing guide.
+It was one of those “I-wish-I’d-written-this” kind of guides and the accompanying infographic, was eye-catching.

 There’s a good chance that you’ve reached a point in your life where you know that happiness isn’t two kinds of ice cream.
 Nor is it—sorry, Charlie Brown—a warm puppy.

 You’ve tried to find happiness in binge-watching Game of Thrones, you’ve searched for happiness in the shopping mall and in your refrigerator, you’ve gone on a quest to find happiness with your Facebook friends, and all you have to show for it are a cable bill, a pile of receipts, calorie overload, and a lot of likes that don’t mean anything.

 While 51% of Americans do describe themselves as very happy, 48% say they’re not very happy.
 How do you move into that 51% of the happy sector?

 As you can see in the infographic, How to Be Happy in Life: 10 Science-Backed Ways to Be Happy, the research that’s being done on happiness has increased enormously in the past 50 years.

 In 2008, super pollster Gallup even entered the happiness measuring field with the beginning of its Gallup-Healthways Well-Being Index.

 Happiness is more than just an abstract feeling; it’s now an emotion that science has begun to study.
 And here’s the good news: science has devised a list that you can follow if you’re seeking happiness (and who isn’t?).